 5. Embracing digital tools

-How data is interpreted is changing globally, and this is something financial directors of businesses in the UK would seriously need to work upon.
+How data is interpreted is changing globally, and this is something some financial directors of businesses in the UK would seriously need to work upon.

-They need to understand the importance of the role that correct analysis of big data plays in precise forecasting, risk management, and assessment of values.
+For those that aren't already doing this, they need to understand the importance of the role that correct analysis of big data plays in precise forecasting, risk management, and assessment of values.

 This means that CFOs and FDs need to get acquainted not just with the outputs, but also with the input.